drug law offenses,

 Unit of Observation:

 Juveniles held in a juvenile residential facility in the United States for an offense on the census reference date in 1997, 1999, 2001, 2003, 2006, 2007, and 2010 and the facilities that held them between 1997 and 2010.

 Data Collection Notes:

-Additional information about the CJRP and other national juvenile corrections data collections sponsored by OJJDP is available from the National Juvenile Corrections Data Resource Guide.
+Additional information about national juvenile corrections data collections sponsored by OJJDP is available from the National Juvenile Corrections Data Resource Guide.

 The CJRP reference date was generally the fourth Wednesday in October.
 However, the 1997 CJRP reference date was October 29, 1997, which was the fifth Wednesday of the month.
-Additionally, a set of unforeseen circumstances prevented the 2005 mailout from taking place in October of that year.
-The census date for that wave of data collection was February 22, 2006.
+Additionally, a set of unforeseen circumstances prevented the 2005 and 2009 mailouts from taking place in October of each year.
+The census date for these collections took place in the following February.

 Mode of Data Collection: